killahdz/CnnFromScratch/README.md

 Open a pull request. 🤝

-📜 License
+## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for full details.

-🙏 Acknowledgments
+## 🙏 Acknowledgments
-Inspired by the CIFAR-10 dataset and the elegant VGG architecture.
+Inspired by the Global AI Community.

 Built purely for learning and experimentation with deep learning concepts in C#.